VEZY/Biomass_evaluation_LiDAR/0-data/README.md

 ## Files and folders overview

-Here is a tree representing all folder and files in `0-data`, along with a short description of what they are:
+Here is a tree representing all folders and files in `0-data`, along with a short description of what they are:

 ```bash
 │